FastCompressor — Free App

 The Verdict: ShortPixel is excellent for automated, hands-off WordPress management, provided you have the budget to sustain the recurring credit costs for high-traffic sites.

-Platform: Mac (Desktop Native)
+Platform: Mac only

 When searching for the best image size reducer compressor 2026, your choice ultimately depends on your daily workflow.